pdbrown/triss/README.md

 And consider `triss` running on linux, for which shares of the secret are generated by a ChaCha based CSPRNG.
 The shares resemble keystreams as generated by ChaCha20, see also [randomness](#randomness) above.
-Then `triss` does the XORing of plaintext and keystream shares to produce the final ciphertext share.
+Then `triss` does the XORing of plaintext with keystream shares to produce the final ciphertext share.

 If we assume the linux CSPRNG keystream is as secure as ChaCha20's, then then we can assume `triss` is as secure as a ChaCha20 based symmetric encryption secret